top of page

 • I can save my students' questions and incorporate readings or activities about the situation at a later date.

 • I can encourage my students to find out the answer to their question when they have time.
-I have a routine in my class I call "Tell Us Something We Don't Know!"
+In my class, I have a routine I call "Tell Us Something We Don't Know!"
 In this routine, my students understand that other people might know the information they found.
 However, it motivates them to research and read to really try to find an interesting fact.
-The Goal is for it to be something that I've never told or taught them.
+The goal is for it to be something that I've never told or taught them.
 On certain days, I restrict the topic they're telling about.
 This is a perfect extension to "On This Day" facts.
 I tell them to tell me more about a specific fact or any fact that week.

 bottom of page